kubernetes/autoscaler/cluster-autoscaler/cloudprovider/aws/README.md

   Otherwise, the `/latest/api/token` call will timeout and result in an error.
 See [AWS docs here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/configuring-instance-metadata-service.html#configuring-instance-metadata-options) for further information.
 - If you don't use EKS managed nodegroups, don't add the `eks:nodegroup-name` tag to the ASG as this will lead to extra EKS API calls that could slow down scaling when there are 0 nodes in the nodegroup.
 - Set `AWS_MAX_ATTEMPTS` to configure max retries
+- If you are running a private cluster in a VPC without certain VPC interfaces for AWS services, the CA might crash on startup due to failing to dynamically fetch supported EC2-instance types.
+To avoid this, add the argument `--aws-use-static-instance-list=true` to the CA startup command.
+For more information on private cluster requirements, see [AWS docs here](https://docs.aws.amazon.com/eks/latest/userguide/private-clusters.html).